Schwaller's Painting, Staining & Drywall

 Hiring a subcontractor for a specialized trade or skillset is fine, but some painting contractors use subcontractors to save money or because they can’t or don’t want to hire enough good painters to do the work.
 This creates potential risks:

-• The contractor might not know the crew members or their skills and experience, and has no control over their training.
+• The contractor might not know the crew members or their skills and experience, and doesn’t control their training.
 It’s impossible to ensure good quality work if you don’t know the people doing it.

 • Subcontractors are typically paid by the job (not hourly), and could be motivated to cut corners to finish quicker.

-• Subcontractors are not typically covered by the contractor’s workers’ compensation insurance.
+• Subcontractors are not covered by the contractor’s workers’ comp insurance and must provide their own insurance.

-5. Do your painters have the right experience for my project?
+5. Do your painters have the right kind of experience for my project?

 Ask how many painters will be on your project and how they will be supervised.
-Will the same painters be there for the whole job if it takes more than one day?
+Will the same painters be there for the whole job?
 Who is your main point of contact?
-Ideally it’s a single project manager who is on the job site regularly and also in frequent contact with support staff in the office.
+Ideally it’s a single project manager who is on the job site regularly and also in regular contact with support staff in the office.

 7. What painting equipment and materials do you use?